 These farmers were joining the Feed the Future Senegal project, Naatal Mbay, a four-year initiative to scale up and expand successful value chain approaches.
 Naatal Mbay, which in Wolof means “making agriculture prosperous,” aims to benefit 150,600 households active in the rice, maize and millet value chains.

 A core feature of Naatal Mbay is introducing digital tools to enable value chain actors to leverage the power of data to better serve farmers.
 Introducing digital tools can help improve the monitoring of activities, increase transparency along the agriculture value chain, and attract investment.
-With support from Naatal Mbday, farmer organizations are using, some for the first time, a basic set of digital technologies — mainly laptops loaded with Microsoft Office, Dropbox and GPS devices — to collect, analyze and store data about farmers in their organizations, then having the option to use data preparation solutions to sort and profile meaningless data into data that’s useful.
-With these digital tools, they can observe the adoption of technologies, attendance at training and yields.
+With support from Naatal Mbday, farmer organizations are using, some for the first time, a basic set of digital technologies — mainly laptops loaded with Microsoft Office, Dropbox and GPS devices — to collect, analyze and store data about farmers in their organizations.
+With these digital tools, they can observe the adoption of technologies, attendance at trainings and yields.

 With the GPS devices, farmers can accurately capture the size of plots, allowing them to right-size the purchase of inputs and more precisely manage their production.
 Farmers can finally ditch their worn-out notebooks that have long been the repository for this type of data.
 The captured data is shared with Naatal Mbay for the project’s reporting purposes but more importantly is used and owned by farmers to better understand their businesses.